Social Security Disability Lawyers: Riverside, San Bernardino & Orange County

-If you have been experiencing some of the following signs and symptoms most of the day, nearly every day, for at least two weeks, you may be suffering from depression:
+If you have been experiencing some of the following symptoms most of the day, nearly every day, for at least two weeks, you may be suffering from depression:

 - Persistent sad, anxious, or “empty” mood